Skip to main content

 The best time to kill the wasps in their nest is early morning or late afternoon/early evening when they are all still in the nest.

-It is very important that you keep children and pets away and do not attempt this if you are allergic to wasp stings as you would be better off calling a professional than risking your own health.
-If you choose to deal with a nest yourself always have a can of wasp spray to hand to kill any that come close when you are destroying the nest and have as little exposed skin as possible.
+It is very important that you keep children and pets away and do not attempt this if you are allergic to wasp stings, as you would be better off calling a professional than risking your own health.
+If you choose to deal with a nest yourself, always have a can of wasp spray to hand to kill any that come close when you are destroying the nest and have as little exposed skin as possible.

 Do not use fire or water to destroy nests as they are highly flammable and can start a fire that gets quickly out of control endangering your property and water takes a while to dissolve nests so if it’s indoors you will cause water damage especially to any nearby electrics.
-Do not attempt to knock down nests with sticks, golf clubs or bats as this will cause all the wasps to come storming out of the nest to sting you.